 Johns Hopkins University School of Medicine Palliative Medicine Program

 The Palliative Medicine Program invites applications for a Johns Hopkins University physician position based at our Johns Hopkins Hospital location.
-We are seeking candidates with board certification in Hospice & Palliative Medicine.
+We are seeking candidates who are board certified or board-eligible in Hospice & Palliative Medicine.
 Both faculty track and clinical positions are available, with academic rank commensurate with level of experience.
-Full-time and part-time positions are also available.

 The Palliative Medicine Program has faculty from a wide range of departments and fields, including oncology, medicine, geriatrics, anesthesiology and critical care medicine, surgery, as well as nursing, social work and pharmacy.
 The successful candidate will have strong clinical skills necessary to join our rapidly growing program.
 Opportunities to enhance services specifically in our outpatient setting, and in collaboration with our hospice partner are now available through planned, hospital-sponsored expansion.
 Applicants should demonstrate a strong potential for excellence in clinical care, house-staff education, or quality improvement and research.
 The candidate will have opportunities for mentorship and scholarship.

-Applications must be submitted electronically as a PDF file that includes detailed curriculum vitae, a description of the candidate’s primary academic research or clinical and educational interests, a brief description of their interests in a position in our program, and the names and addresses of three references to the search committee chair at the address below.
+Applications must be submitted electronically as a PDF file that includes detailed curriculum vitae, and a cover letter with a description of the candidate’s primary academic research or clinical and educational interests, a brief description of their interests in a position in our program, and the names and addresses of three references to the search committee chair at the address below.

 Danielle J. Doberman, MD, MPH, HMDC Assistant Professor, Department of Medicine, JHUSOM Associate Program Director, HPM Fellowship Medical Director, Palliative Medicine Program Johns Hopkins Hospital 600 North Wolfe Street Blalock 371 Baltimore, MD 21287 Email: email@example.com